- City of Lawrence

 The City's web site has more information available on the Farmland Property.

 City and University build partnerships for community

-The City of Lawrence and The University of Kansas have a long history of cooperation focused on their shared mutual interests in a strong and vibrant community.
+The City of Lawrence and The University of Kansas have a long history of cooperation focused on their shared mutual interests in a b and vibrant community.
 Outlined below are some of the coordinated

 programs and projects that reflect our "town-gown" relationship.